enter-a-new-username3/bet365-scraper/README.md

 A powerful and easy-to-use Bet365 API service designed to support both **Android** and **Web** applications.

 ## Features
+- Public demo (Look at the demo above)
 - Seamless integration with Android apps.
 - Ready-to-use endpoints for Web applications.
 - Fast, reliable, and scalable.